Precise Quantum Chemistry calculations with few Slater Determinants: Methods

 The procedure described so far minimizes the energy with respect to a single ``MO orbital'' of each SD, and different orbitals can be optimized by permuting their order in each determinant.
-More generally, we can mix the MO orbitals of each determinant with a random unitary matrix $U^{(I)} \in U(\nele)$, where $U(\nele)$ is the unitary group, obtaining the transformed orbitals
+More generally, we can mix the MO orbitals of each determinant $I$ with a random matrix $U^{(I)} \in \mathrm{SL}(\nele, \mathbb C)$ where $\mathrm{SL}(\nele, \mathbb C)$ is the special linear group, obtaining the transformed orbitals

 and use it to construct an iterative method which eventually optimizes all orbitals, summarized in \cref{alg:algo}.